 Welcome to web site where you will find practical, cost effective weld process and application information that

 cuts through the "play around" with the weld controls industry, and also cuts through the sales influence and flux cored weld process misinformation that is often prevalent in many weld shops.

 This web site was started in the 1990s long before google and before the word blog.
 You will note on the site that the date is often added when the weld comments were made.
 You will also note with time that's measured in decades, that the common, global, daily weld issues rarely change.

 so what is new in your weld shop?

-The hardest thing to do in many weld shops
+The hardest thing to do for many weld shops

-THE WELD INDUSTRY HAS ALWAYS PLACED MINIMUM FOCUS ON THE IMPORTANCE OF FLUX CORED AND MIG BEST WELD PRACTICE AND PROCESS CONTROL EXPERTISE, IT SHOULD THEREFORE BE NO SURPRISE THAT OVER 3 DECADES, THE ALL POSITION, GAS SHIELDED FLUX CORED PROCESS HAS SUFFERED & SLOW PAINFUL ACCEPTANCE:
+THE WELD INDUSTRY HAS ALWAYS PLACED MINIMUM FOCUS ON THE IMPORTANCE OF FLUX CORED AND MIG BEST WELD PRACTICE AND WELD PROCESS CONTROL EXPERTISE.
+IT SHOULD THEREFORE BE NO SURPRISE THAT OVER 3 DECADES, THE ALL POSITION, GAS SHIELDED FLUX CORED PROCESS HAS SUFFERED & SLOW PAINFUL ACCEPTANCE

 The development of the highly cost effective small diameter, gas shielded flux cored wires by Alloy Rods was one of the most important weld process - consumable contributions to the global weld industry during the last plus three decades.
-However the slow growth with the acceptance of these consumables is unfortunately a reflection of the lack of process expertise by too many managers throughout the global weld industry.
+However the slow growth with the acceptance of the FCA consumables is unfortunately a reflection of the lack of process expertise by too many managers, engineers and supervisors throughout the global weld industry.